Queso Steak Fajita Skillet

 Using a big spoon or spatula scoop the queso steak fajita skillet directly onto plates while it is still piping hot.
 Each serving should have plenty of melty cheese and juicy steak with peppers in every bite.

 A delicious stir fry with rice, meat, and vegetables, including peppers and onions, is served in a black pan.
-Pin it

 A delicious stir fry with rice, meat, and vegetables, including peppers and onions, is served in a black pan. | recipebyme.com